vllab-cau/vllab-cau.github.io/_pages/cv.md

 Email: eunwoo (at) cau.ac.kr / ekim (at) robots.ox.ac.uk

 -------
-Eunwoo Kim is an assistant professor in the School of Computer Science and Engineering at Chung-Ang University, Seoul, Korea.
+Eunwoo Kim is an assistant professor in the School of Computer Science and Engineering and the Department of Artificial Iintelligence at Chung-Ang University, Seoul, Korea.
 Before that, he was a postdoctoral researcher at University of Oxford and Seoul National University.
 He received the B.S. degree in the Department of Electrical and Electronics Engineering from Chung-Ang University in 2011, and the M.S. and Ph.D. degrees in the Department of Electrical Engineering and Computer Science at Seoul National University in 2013 and 2017, respectively.

 -------